umee-network/docs/docs/developers/source-code.md

-# Build and Test Umee Source Code
+# Build and Test UX Source Code

 > UX has an [automatic installer](https://install.umee.cc)